software-dev-academy/wd-js-intro-lab/README.md

-# Web Development – Javascript mini-lab
+# Web Development – Javascript intro lab

 In this workshop you will get started with the basics of JavaScript.
 At your disposal is an HTML file [`sample_page.html`](sample_page.html) which will be the document we will be working on throughout.
 It contains the boilerplate HTML elements, a `div` and a `p` element with some text.